TweetLite/tweetlite/packages/tweetlite-util/readme.md

 	okActionLanguage,
 	notActionBlocks,
 	notActionUrl
-} from 'twitbot-util'; // some blacklist functions
+} from 'tweetlite-util'; // some blacklist functions

 import {
 	actionFavorite,